johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Progress does not come from one big show of force.
   Real, true, lasting progress comes from grinding things out.

+- When things are going bad Bad ...
+"Good"
+  When things arent going as expected ...
+"Good"
+  Whey you dont get the promotion ...
+"Good"
+  "Good" for resetting the frame of mind.
+Allows you to focus on the upside of any situation.

 # Perfection Not required, effective self-improvement critical